Skip to main content

 • replayability

-The game offers limited replayability primarily due to its branching choices, but many players feel it is a one-time experience, as the basic combat and lack of RPG elements do not encourage multiple playthroughs.
+The game offers limited replayability primarily through branching choices, but the simple combat and lack of RPG elements make it feel like a one-time experience for most players.

 • “While there is some replayability in the game due to the branching choices, it still feels like a game you play once and that's about it since the combat is rather basic and there are no RPG elements.”